The 15th of Sh'aban: Should we celebrate or not?

 So, how should we look at this whole debate?
 Should we observe, or should we not observe this night?
-What would happen if we observer it or if we do not?
+What would happen if we observe it or if we do not?
 What is authentic and unauthentic?
-Those who quote ahadith in support of their argument claim that their references are authentic and those who are rejecting it are labeling others as unauthentic.
+Those who quote ahadith in support of their argument claim that their references are authentic, and those who are rejecting it are labeling others as unauthentic.

 It is a matter of grave concern that in the last 1100 years of our recorded history, we do not find much effort for seeking a reconciliation of opposite views.
 Our scholars indulged in debates about the validity or non-validity of a certain action based on their perspectives on halal and haram.
 We cannot change the past, but we can positively impact the future.

 Those who consider this night sacred have to realize a few things.

 1. Allah is not only the Rabb (Lord) of 15th Sha'ban or Ramadan but the Rabb of the whole year and all the years.